akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ### MDC values from Akka internal logging

-Since the logging is done asynchronously the thread in which the logging was performed is captured in MDC with attribute name `sourceThread`.
+Since the logging is done asynchronously, the thread in which the logging was performed is captured in MDC with attribute name `sourceThread`.

 The path of the actor in which the logging was performed is available in the MDC with attribute name `akkaSource`.